 Another advantage of this is that depending on the fill, you can always opt for a cheap version of a duvet, such as a synthetic fiber-filled polyester duvet.

 Cons: The bulky big duvets are sometimes hard to wash, and you may need another person for that.
 Don’t tell me I didn’t warn ya!!
 Keep in mind that many times you may find that your duvet is not staying in place inside the cover.
-This is when I advise you to consider a duvet with insert ties.
+This is when I advise you to consider a duvet with insert ties

-What is a Comforter?
+What Is A Comforter?

-Pros and Cons of a comforter?
+Pros and Cons Of A Comforter?

 Pros: Since comforters come with a built-in cover you do not need to remove the cover from a bulky bedding addition as you can simply toss the whole thing inside the washer!!
 They come in a variety of filling materials to suit your needs, be it cotton, polyester, wool blend, or natural silk.

 You don’t need to stuff this huge blanket inside a sheet, which means no more worries searching for insert ties to hold your bulky quilt in place.
 Now that is a big plus for comforters.
 Another super cute reason to love comforters is that they come in sets with matching pillow covers!!!
-Yayy…..best way to color coordinate your room.
+Yay…..best way to color coordinate your room.

-Cons:Since they do not have much fillings in them, you may need an additional layer of warmth during winter months.
+Cons:Since they do not have many fillings in them, you may need an additional layer of warmth during winter months.
 Subsequently, with no added layer of protection for the comforter, you may need to clean the whole thing more often.

 In case, you fall in love with another color or design for your quilt, you may need to replace the whole comforter.

-Well….its ultimately up to you to decide what works best for you.
+Well….it's ultimately up to you to decide what works best for you.
 Many people prefer the simplicity that comforters bring (some people get too attached to a piece of fabric and some people may just be too lazy).
 Yet others like accessorizing their room, and duvets provide the best alternatives by providing the flexibility of changing their covers.

 Best advice…..choose what works best for you in terms of your lifestyle and ease of use.
 This is the time you should be asking yourself some questions such as…..
 Do you eat food on your bed?
 Or do you have small kids that could drop something on your quilt??
 If you answer yes to these questions then you may want to consider purchasing a duvet, as it’s easier to simply clean the cover rather than cleaning a whole bulky comforter.
 Or do you like the simplicity that a comforter provides??